LET’S BUILD BACK BETTER.

 The Re:Action Task Force is plugging in a diverse set of rising and risen leaders with a breadth of insights and experiences into recovery efforts at all orders of government as well as other decision-making tables.

-The Forum will focus on three interconnected opportunities: helping young adults or those early in their career enter or re-enter the workforce; supporting mental wellbeing and combating loneliness; and building and maintaining the trust in our communities and leaders that we need to return to social and work life.
+Through consultations and virtual town halls with our network of diverse senior, risen and rising leaders, the Forum focused on three interconnected opportunities: helping young adults enter or re-enter the workforce; supporting mental wellbeing and combating loneliness; and building and maintaining trust in our communities and leaders.

 Access downloadable Zoom backgrounds and social graphics below.
 To download them, right-click or press SHIFT + F10 on each individual image and select ‘Save As’.
 Want them all at once?
 Download all the graphics here.